 Daniel Drapeau had dreamt of becoming an entrepreneur from a very young age, and even set himself a few goals to make that dream a reality.
 An opportunity to get into entrepreneurship presented itself in 2009 when he bought out a company near Rimouski.
-In ten years, he succeeded in multiplying that company’s revenues five-fold.
+In ten years, he succeeded in multiplying that company’s revenues two-fold.

 Daniel Drapeau always had an entrepreneurial spirit.
 “At 15, I had a store selling sports equipment,” he recalls.
 From that time forward, he knew that one day he would own his own business and that he would return to his birthplace in in the Lower St-Lawrence region.